danbergeron/wavelength-spectrum-cards/Readme.md

 > **Note:** While the app supports adding to your home screen for a full-screen experience, it does not currently function offline.
 You will need an internet connection to use it.

-## 📖 Why Use Spectrum Cards?

-Lost your physical Spectrum cards?
-Forgot them at home?
-Spectrum Cards ensures your **Wavelength** game can continue, hassle-free.
-It’s designed to complement the physical game while offering a digital alternative for players on the go.

 ## ❗ Disclaimer

 Spectrum Cards is **not affiliated with CMYK Games**, the publishers of Wavelength.
 This is a fan-made project designed to enhance the Wavelength experience.